Tim Lincecum: First World Series championship and setting records (2010–2011)

+Second World Series championship (2012)

 Lincecum reportedly rejected San Francisco's offer of a five-year, $100 million extension before the 2012 season.
 In January 2012, he instead signed a two-year, $40.5 million deal with the Giants, leaving him eligible for free agency after the 2013 season.

 Lincecum's career began a downturn in 2012.
 After winning back-to-back games on April 23 (against the Mets) and 28 (against the Padres), he lost six decisions in a row, not winning again until he threw seven shutout innings against the Los Angeles Dodgers on June 22.
 At the All-Star break, he had a 3–10 record and a 6.42 ERA.

 However, Lincecum improved in the second half of the season, winning seven of his last 12 decisions and posting a 3.83 ERA.
 In his first game after the All-Star break, he pitched eight shutout innings and struck out 11.
 Closer Santiago Casilla gave up two runs in the 9th inning, but the Giants won 3-2.
 He finished the season with a 10–15 record and 190 strikeouts.
 The 190 strikeouts were 10th-best in the NL, but Lincecum also led the league in losses (15) and wild pitches (17; highest total in MLB).
 His 5.18 ERA for the season was nearly double what it had been the year before.

 With the Giants only needing four starters for the playoffs, Lincecum was used as a relief pitcher in the postseason.
 In Game 2 of the NLDS against the Cincinnati Reds, Lincecum threw two shutout innings, though the Giants would lose 9–0.
 He picked up the win in Game 4 of the NLDS, throwing 4 1/3 innings of relief and allowing just one run as the Giants won 8–3 to force a deciding Game 5, which they would also win.
 After Lincecum pitched two hitless innings in Game 1 of the NLCS against the Cardinals, Bochy decided to give him the start in Game 4.
 Lincecum gave up four runs in 4 2/3 innings, taking the loss in San Francisco's 8–3 defeat.
 That loss put the Giants down three games to one in the series, but they won the next three games, advancing to the World Series for the second time in three years.
 In Game 1 of the World Series, Lincecum relieved Barry Zito with two outs in the sixth inning, getting the last out and throwing two further scoreless innings as the Giants defeated the Detroit Tigers by a score of 8–3.
 Lincecum relieved Ryan Vogelsong with two outs in the sixth inning of Game 3, again throwing 2 1/3 scoreless innings, this time in a 2–0 victory.
 The Giants swept the Series for their second title in three seasons.